IDEC Logo Guidelines and Downloads

 The IDEC logo is owned by IDEC Corporation and cannot be used without permission from IDEC.

-Please also ensure that you have read and understood the IDEC logo basic design guidelines before downloading the logo files.
+Please ensure that you have read and understood the IDEC logo basic design guidelines before downloading and using the logo files.

 The basic colors for the corporate logo are IDEC Red and IDEC Gray.